Skip to main content

 Halwa (حلوى)

-Halwa is a dense, sweet confection with numerous varieties across Saudi Arabia.
-Made from tahini (sesame paste) or cornstarch, sugar, and flavored with cardamom, saffron, or rose water.
-Texture ranges from crumbly to gel-like depending on type.
-Often studded with pistachios or almonds.
-Halwa is served with Arabic coffee during hospitality rituals - the sweet balances coffee's bitterness.
-Different regions have signature halwa varieties.
-Sold by weight in sweet shops, packaged as gifts, served at celebrations.
-Eating halwa with coffee is quintessentially Saudi social custom.
+Halwa is a dense, sweet confection that comes in many forms across Saudi Arabia.
+It is made from tahini or cornstarch and sugar, flavored with cardamom, saffron, or rose water.
+The texture runs from crumbly to gel-like depending on the type, and pistachios or almonds are often studded through it.
+It is served with Arabic coffee, where its sweetness offsets the coffee's bitterness.
+Regions have their own signature versions.
+Sold by weight in sweet shops, given as a gift, and served at celebrations, halwa with coffee is one of those small Saudi social rituals.

 vegetariangluten-freeContains: SesameContains: Tree NutsContains: Dairy